yehia67/documentation/blueprints/0.1/data-marketplace/overview.md

 **Data silos make it difficult to buy and sell data among different data points.
 To overcome this challenge, the Data Marketplace uses IOTA MAM channels to open up the data silos and allow users to make micropayments of IOTA tokens to the data owners in exchange for data.**

 Data is one of the most fundamental ingredients in the machine economy and the connected world.
-It is the foundation upon which the other strata of the **D**ata — **I**nformation — **K**nowledge — **W**isdom (**DIKW**) pyramid are dependent.
-Without this primary substrate, nothing can be established about the world.
-A datum (plural: data) is the raw value of a qualitative or quantitative variable: A pure unfiltered input from reality.
-Data sets that are structured and thus have had meaning extracted from them constitute what we consider to be information.
-Information tells us something concrete and coherent about the world through context.
-Contextualized information thus makes up what we know as knowledge, which in turn gives rise to our (and our machines’) ability to make wise decisions.
-Wisdom is knowledge applied.
+It is the foundation of the Data — Information — Knowledge — Wisdom [(DIKW) pyramid](https://en.wikipedia.org/wiki/DIKW_pyramid).

 ![Data pyramid](../images/data-marketplace-otr-updates.png)

-The above image shows how the different echelons of this hierarchy are intertwined:
+The different layers of this pyramid all rely on data.
+For example, sensors on cars can lead to the wisdom that allows drivers to bypass congestion:

-* **Data:** The sensors (cameras) monitoring the road are receiving signals from the photons reflecting off the surface of their environment
+* **Data:** Sensors (cameras) monitor the road and receive signals from the photons that reflect off the surface of their environment
-* **Information:** The measured speed of the moving objects and their relative positions is the meaningful information extracted from this data
+* **Information:** Sensor data is used to extract meaningful information about the speed of the moving objects and their relative positions
-* **Knowledge:** This information is then contextualized and distilled into knowledge, telling the drivers on the road via over-the-air ​updates that the road may be congested due to a crash
+* **Knowledge:** Information is contextualized and distilled into knowledge, telling the drivers on the road via over-the-air ​updates that the road may be congested due to a crash
-* **Wisdom:** This knowledge allows drivers to take an alternative route
+* **Wisdom:** Knowledge allows drivers to take an alternative route

 ## Business case

 Over the next decade, more than 75 billion connected devices will be interacting in different manners.
 These devices will give rise to a machine economy where they will trade everything from storage to electricity and sensor data.
-The data trade in this pilot project will highlight and explore the potential of these developments.
+The data trade in this pilot project will highlight and explore the potential in these developments.
 With the prospect of tens of billions of devices generating data, we will see a proliferation of data that is unmatched in history.

 ![IoT devices](../images/data-marketplace-iot-stats.png)